jlsurbonas/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Run the dockerfile CMD as an external script

 NOTE.
-I am also learning Markdown syntax to quote code, text and insert images.
+I am also learning how to take screenshots, document here, Markdown syntax to quote code, text and insert images.

 I don't have any experience with this so first I had to go on internet and find out how to do that.
 I found some information.
 Not sure how it will work, but here it goes.
 Steps I took:
 #### Create shell script.